Parks and Open Spaces

 Pedestrian access to the Berwyn Business District (restaurants and shops)

-Roanoke Pocket Park
+(Future) Roanoke Pocket Park

 In 2022, the City of College Park purchased a small plot of land at the intersection of 51st Avenue and Roanoke Pl for a future pocket park.
+And in late 2024, the City created three inspiring concept designs for the park, which were reviewed and commented on by neighbors via a survey distributed by the BDCA.